George Earnshaw

 Earnshaw did not reach the major leagues until he was 28 years old.
 A graduate of Swarthmore College in Pennsylvania, he was a pitching star for the minor league Baltimore Orioles when Connie Mack purchased his contract in June 1928.
 That season, the A's finished second in the American League, 21/2 games behind the Yankees.
 Moose had a record of 7–7 with a 3.85 ERA and 117 strikeouts in 158 innings pitched.
 It was in 1929 that Earnshaw and Lefty Grove began to dominate big league hitters.
 For the next three years, they were the only two pitchers on any one team to win 20 or more games.
 The 1929 season was George's turn to shine.
 His 24 victories against 8 losses was the most in the majors, and his 149 strikeouts were second only to teammate Grove in the American League and third in the majors.
 His fastball being wild at times, Earnshaw's 125 walks were an American League high, but his 3.28 ERA was among the best.

 By 1936, Earnshaw's career came to an end with the St. Louis Cardinals and old nemesis Pepper Martin.
 Within a few years, George became a commander in the Navy in World War II.
 He returned to the majors for two years as a coach for the 1949–50 Philadelphia Phillies.

 A better than average hitting pitcher in his 9-year major league career, Earnshaw compiled a .230 batting average (162-for-704) with 61 runs, 3 home runs and 70 RBIs.
 In the A's three consecutive pennants in 1929, 1930 and 1931, he recorded 10, 10 and 13 RBIs respectively.
 However, in the eight World Series games in which he appeared, he went 0-for-22 with a run scored.

 On December 1, 1976, Earnshaw died at a hospital in Little Rock, Arkansas.
-He currently ranks seventh in Athletics franchise history in winning percentage (.627).